Lorraine Leckie: Biography

 Leckie's next album, The Raven Smiled, was released in 2015, a spare collaboration with Czech violinist Pavel Cingl.
 Critics responded favorably: both Modern Folk and New Canadian Music compared the chemistry between the two musicians to the rapport between Nick Cave and Warren Ellis, while the blog Days of Purple and Orange called it "utterly bewitching."

 In 2018, Leckie released Live at Mercury Lounge NYC, the final concert played by drummer Paul Triff, who died shortly thereafter the show.
 New York Music Daily ranked the album among the fifty best of the year.

-Leckie's latest album, Razor Wing Butterfly, was released on June 26, 2020.
+During the pandemic of 2020, Leckie released Razor Wing Butterfly (released on June 26, 2020), a full-length studio album, and a single “Lady With The Dark Eyes” which was used as a fundraiser for the Biden/Harris campaign.

+In 2021, Leckie released another single “Good Morning Andrew“ to celebrate Governor Cuomo’s inspirational press briefings early in the pandemic.
+In August 2021, she released "When the War Is Over" and it is about celebrating the end of the Pandemic.

+On Feb 3rd 2023, LLDH released a single “Blue & Yellow” which is a tribute to the Ukrainian people.
+The single “Misfits” was released in November 2023.

+Lorraine and her demons are currently in the studio working on a new album to be released in 2024.